 It exposes the entire ramus from behind the posterior border.
-It therefore may be useful for procedures involving the area on or near the condylar neck/head, or the ramus itself.
-In this approach the distance from the skin incision to the area of intervention is reduced, compared to that of the submandibular approach.
+Therefore, it may be useful for procedures involving the area on or near the condylar neck/head or the ramus itself.
+When using the facelift approach, the distance from the skin incision to the intervention area is reduced, allowing for a more direct approach to the ramus and condyle compared to that of the submandibular approach.

-Anatomical structures The main anatomic structures in this approach are the trunk and branches of the facial nerve, the retromandibular vein, the great auricular nerve, as well as the superficial temporal artery and vein.
+The anatomic structures to take into account are the trunk and branches of the facial nerve, the retromandibular vein, the greater auricular nerve, and the superficial temporal artery and vein.

-General consideration Use of a solution containing vasoconstrictors ensures hemostasis at the surgical site.
-The two options currently available are the use of local anesthetic or a physiologic solution with vasoconstrictor alone.
+The use of a solution containing vasoconstrictors ensures hemostasis at the surgical site.
+The two options currently available are local anesthetic or a physiologic solution with a vasoconstrictor alone.

 Part of the preauricular incision may be hidden behind the tragus (endaural incision).

-A skin flap is elevated in the subcutaneous plane taking care not to injure the great auricular nerve which lies just below the subcutaneous tissues overlying the sternocleidomastoid muscle.
+A skin flap is elevated in the subcutaneous plane, taking care not to injure the great auricular nerve, lying below the subcutaneous tissues overlying the sternocleidomastoid muscle.

 The flap must be widely undermined anteriorly and inferiorly.

-The flap is undermined above the level of the superficial musculoaponeurotic system (SMAS) in order to identify the posterior border of the platysma and the nearby great auricular nerve.
+The flap is undermined above the superficial musculoaponeurotic system (SMAS) level to identify the posterior border of the platysma and the nearby greater auricular nerve.

-Blunt dissection of the parotid gland Bluntly dissect the parotid gland from the underlying masseter muscle.
+Bluntly dissect the parotid gland from the underlying masseter muscle.
 The dissection should be anterior to the retromandibular vein.
 Branches of the facial nerve may be exposed during the dissection.
-They should be mobilized and protected.
-Once the posterior border of the mandible has been reached an incision is made through the pterygomasseteric sling.
+They should be identified and protected.
+Once the mandible's posterior border has been reached, an incision is made through the pterygomasseteric sling.